 7: Try Composting

 Want to reduce your food waste even more?
 Try composting!
-When we throw our food waste into landfills, it actually emits a greenhouse gas called methane.
+When we throw our food waste into landfills, it emits a greenhouse gas called methane.
 By composting these foods and organics instead, the greenhouse gases being emitted are significantly decreased.
 If you have access to an industrial compost facility, we would start there – but backyard composting or vermicomposting are amazing options as well.
 Find out what works for your lifestyle!

 8: Switch to Paperless